Vepp1/cinemary-api/README.md

 ### Manual Testing

+### Create post being logged out.

+- Access /posts and try to create post.
+- Result: Create post functionality is not available to logged out users.

-### Edit or delete posts/comments from another user or being logged out.
+### Edit or delete posts user or being logged out.

-- Access a post or comment through the address bar using the /posts/'id' or /comments/'id' and try to delete or edit it.
+- Access a post through the address bar using the /posts/'id' or /comments/'id' and try to delete or edit it.
 - Result: The page is going to be a Read-Only, due to permission classes.

 ### Create or edit a post with an image of an invalid format.